Sograven/Sograven/Studies/C# 10 and NET 6/Chapter4.md

     WriteLine();
 }
 ```
-> [!NOTE] If a function has one or more parameters where just passing the values may not provide enough meaning, then you can optionally specify the name of the parameter as well as its value.
+> If a function has one or more parameters where just passing the values may not provide enough meaning, then you can optionally specify the name of the parameter as well as its value.

 ### Writing a function that returns a value